 We work to strengthen social and civic conditions for countrywide peace.

 Civil Affairs is one of the largest civilian components in UN Peacekeeping.
-As of February 2012, there are 1009 authorized Civil Affairs posts in 17 UN Field Missions worldwide.
+As of January 2015, there are about 950 Civil Affairs Officers in 12 UN Field Missions worldwide.

 UN Photo/Olivier Chassot

 Civil Affairs Officers meet with IDP women’s camp in Darfur

 Usually deployed at the local level in field offices around the host country, Civil Affairs components facilitate the implementation of peacekeeping mandates sub-nationally and work to strengthen social and civic conditions necessary for peace.
 Civil Affairs Officers are often the primary interface between the mission and local interlocutors.

 A Civil Affairs policy directive from the Departments of Peacekeeping Operations and Field Support sets out three core roles that are performed by these components, depending on the mandate of the mission and the evolving situation on the ground.

 Role one: Cross-mission representation, monitoring and facilitation at the local level

 This tends to be the primary role of Civil Affairs Officers, performed in most missions and usually throughout its whole life cycle.
 Civil Affairs Officers monitor the progress of the peace process and mandate implementation at the local level; they provide mission leadership with information about the local environment, carry out conflict analysis and early warning about local conflict, including in relation to efforts to protect civilians.
 Through this role, civil affairs staff can help ensure regional and local considerations are integrated into national negotiations or priority-setting processes.